alan-turing-institute/QUIPP-collab/ways-of-working.md

 When completed, issues should be closed right away.
 This can be done by pressing the "Close issue" button when viewing the issue, or by including, for example, "Closes \#1" in the description of a pull request which implements the feature requested in the issue.

 ### Project board

+The project board in this repository shows a high-level overview of our work on this project.

+If an issue concerns another repository (for example, a bug in some software that we produce), it should be made in this other repository, and and with discussions about it taking place there, instead of in QUIPP-collab (rationale: these discussions belong with the contents of the repo that they refer to, and are then also publicly visible).

+Since it is not possible to add issues in other repos to the project board, consider creating a stub issue in this repo that links to more specific issues in any other repositories, and encourage any discussion to take place on these more specific issues.

 The four columns of the project board show our upcoming, current and completed work plans:
 - Backlog: Ideas and actions that we will work on, but not right away.